Sack of Kiev (1169): Novgorod versus Suzdal and Mstislav's return

 In 1170 Bogolyubsky sent troops to Novgorod.
-The formal reason was the dispute over the "Dvina tribute", which Novgorod received from Finno-Ugric tribes, and which from 1169 started to pay Dvina to Suzdal.
+The formal reason was the dispute over the "Dvina tribute", which Novgorod received from Finno-Ugric tribes, and which from 1169 started to pay the Northern Dvina tribute to Suzdal.
 On 22 February 1170, a united army of Suzdal, Murom, Polotsk, Pereyaslav and others surrounded the city.
 However, Novgorod persevered.
-Then Andrey Bogolyubsky applied an economic blockade against Novgorod, and six months later the people of Novgorod asked for peace and the prince to the throne.
+Then Andrey Bogolyubsky applied an economic blockade against Novgorod, and six months later the people of Novgorod asked for peace; they deposed Roman the Great from the Novgorodian throne in exchange for another Rostislavichi prince, and then, in 1171, Andrey’s son Yuri.